ljh-wd/Space-Invaders-JS/README.md

 ## Space Invaders game made with Vanilla JavaScript.

-Arrow keys to move and spacebar to shoot.
+A & D keys to move and spacebar to shoot.
 Thats it, have fun!